Adapting to change: How to better handle change at work - main region

 10. Remember it’s a lifelong skill

 Finally, it is important to remember that change can occur at any time and you will likely experience many periods of change throughout your working life.
-Embracing change successfully is therefore an important skill that will serve you well throughout the whole of your personal and professional life.
+Embracing change and knowing how to demonstrate adaptability at work successfully is therefore an important skill that will serve you well throughout the whole of your personal and professional life.